Monster (2019 film)

 Monster is a 2019 Indian Tamil-language comedy film, written and directed by Nelson Venkatesan and produced by Potential Studios.
-Inspired by the 1997 American slapstick black comedy film Mouse Hunt, film features S. J. Suryah, Priya Bhavani Shankar, and Karunakaran in the lead roles.
+Film features S. J. Suryah, Priya Bhavani Shankar, and Karunakaran in the lead roles.
 Featuring music composed by Justin Prabhakaran, the film finished production in September 2018.
-The film released on 17 May 2019 to positive reviews from critics, with critics praising S. J. Suryah's performance and the comedy.
+The film released on 17 May 2019 to positive reviews from critics, with praise for S. J. Suryah's performance, the screenplay and comedy.